philipabbyad/react-learning-app/README.md

 - **Single-Page Application** structure using **React Router**
 - **JSX**: Learn how to write markup directly in JavaScript files.
 - **Functional Components**: Understand the simplest way to create components in React.
+- **Light/Dark Mode**: Dynamic styling based on user preference.
 - **Props**: Explore how to pass data into components to make them reusable and flexible.
 - **State (useState Hook)**: Discover how to manage dynamic data within components.
 - **Conditional Rendering** and **Filtering** (To-Do List, Searchable List).
 - **Client-Side Navigation** without full page reloads.
 - **Testing**: Ensure quality and maintainability by using Jest and React Testing Library.

+## Theme Toggle Details
+- **Theme State**: Managed by ThemeProvider, defaulting to 'light'.
+- **toggleTheme**: Switches between 'light' and 'dark'.
+- **Global Styles**: .light-theme and .dark-theme classes in styles.css govern background and text colors.
+- **Dynamic Class**: In App.js, we conditionally apply light-theme or dark-theme to the wrapper <div>.

 ## Browser Compatability